csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Nov 12
+Got the first project out of the way.
+Needed to have a bit of help by looking at the framework of an already-completed one, but I got it done and was playing around with some of the layout and CSS at the end.
+It's certainly not great, but I think it's a good start, and starting from scratch is quite different than modifying already-existing code.

 ## Nov 10
 Got done with the first section(s) of the FreeCodeCamp front-end learning!
 Now on to a few projects.
 I went ahead and made a CodePen.io account, but I'm not sure if I want to use that or dive into using Atom or another standard text editor.
 Torn between wanting some live-preview feedback and not trying to think things through *before* putting them down.
 So I don't learn bad habits anymore than necessary.